MohammadKasaei/Mohammadreza-Kasaei/README.md

     <td style = ""><img src="./imgs/throwing_objects.gif"/></td>
     <td> <b> + Throwing Objects into A Moving Basket While Avoiding Obstacles:</b> <br>
     <p align="justify">
- we tackle object throwing problem through a deep reinforcement learning approach that enables robots to precisely throw objects into moving baskets while there are obstacles obstructing the path.
+ In this work, we tackle object throwing problem through a deep reinforcement learning approach that enables robots to precisely throw objects into moving baskets while there are obstacles obstructing the path.
 To the best of our knowledge, we are the first group that addresses throwing objects with obstacle avoidance.
 Such a throwing skill not only increases the physical reachability of a robot arm but also improves the execution time.
 </p>
 <br> <a href="https://youtu.be/VmIFF__c_84"> <b>Video</b></a> &emsp; &emsp;